scott0123/GravSim/README.md

 ![Block diagram](./images/block_diagram.png)

 The simulation will first be written in software and run on the NIOS II for a baseline control performance.
 Afterwards, the gravitational calculations will be ported to the FPGA for a significant perfomance boost.
 In both cases we will be using a VGA monitor to display the simulation.
-User input will be taken from the USB keyboard, and wil control the start/pause/reset of the simulation.
+User input will be taken from the USB keyboard, and will control the start/pause/reset of the simulation.
 The NIOS II processor will be used for remaining software overhead.
 The Avalon MM interfaces between the NIOS II and the FPGA.

 ## Getting Started